varshar06/CODSOFT/README.md

 ---

-## 📌 Task 2: Movie Rating Prediction - CodSoft Internship Task 2
+## 📌 Movie Rating Prediction - CodSoft Internship Task 2

 🎬 This is my second project in **CodSoft Data Science Internship**, where I built a Machine Learning model to **predict IMDb movie ratings** based on factors like **genre, director, and actors.**